Multisets of finite intervals and a universal category of poset representations: Counting subcategories

 \subsection{Thick subcategories (C,K,E)}

 The thick subcategories are precisely the exact abelian and extension closed subcategories.
-Each thick subcategory of $\A_n$ is generated by an exceptional sequence, and from this fact it follows that the lattice of thick subcategories identifies with the lattice of non-crossing partitions \cite{IT2009}.
-Thus the number is given by the $(n+1)$-th Catalan number:
+Each thick subcategory $\A\subseteq \A_n$ is generated by an exceptional sequence, and from this fact it follows that the lattice of thick subcategories identifies with the lattice of \emph{non-crossing partitions} $\NC(n+1)$; see \cite{IT2009}.
+Explicitly, consider an $(n+1)$-gon with vertices labeled $0,1,\ldots,n$ in clockwise order.
+The indecomposable objects $[a,b]$ that are simple in $\A$ correspond to chords $(a-1,b)$ describing a non-crossing partition of order $n+1$.
+Thus the number of thick subcategories is given by the $(n+1)$-th Catalan number: